 Louisiana sportsbooks are moving forward with plans to become available in 55 of the state’s 64 parishes.
 The regulatory process calls for 20 retail sportsbook licenses covering 16 land-based casinos and four-horse tracks.
 If there are any leftover licenses, video poker establishments in parishes with legal sports betting will get a chance to apply.

 Mobile sports betting will be available in the state along with sports betting kiosks tied to the Louisiana Lottery.
 Gov. John Bel Edwards is expected to sign off on the new legislation and regulatory rules to keep the state on track for an early September launch.

 The Connecticut Lottery is in the process of choosing three Connecticut online sportsbook operators.
 DraftKings has already gotten the nod in connection with the Mashantucket Pequot Tribe.
 They own and operate Foxwoods Resorts.

 Kambi is the second approved operator through a partnership with the Mohegan Indian Tribe, who runs the Mohegan Sun casino and resort in the state.
 Kambi is an international B2B provider of sports betting services.

 The third approved operator is expected to be named by the end of June.
 There were a total of 15 applicants with the lottery whittling that list down to five.

-Arizona has already set its target date for launch as Sept.
+Arizona sportsbooks have already set their target date for launch as Sept.
 9. The process is moving forward as planned with the public review phase of the regulatory rules underway.
 The Arizona Department of Gaming is seeking comment on the total number of sportsbook skins, license fees, the tax rate on legal sports betting revenue, and the actual allocation of licenses.

 Both tribal casinos and professional sports venues are eligible to receive a sport betting license.
 They will be permitted to operate both retail and online sportsbooks.